one-click-studio/smelter-colors/README.md

 # Smelter colors

-This loads a minimal Smelter Pipeline and generates a 5 second video to `output.mp4`.
+This loads a minimal Smelter Pipeline to show the color difference between the image and mp4 from `./assets`.

-Its content alternates between the jpg and mp4 every second, making it easier to see a difference in colors between the two.
+The output is saved to:
+- `output_png.png`: a single output frame from when the image is rendered
+- `output_mp4.png`: a single output frame from when the mp4 is rendered
+- `output.mp4`: a 5 seconds video swithing between the two every second

 ## Usage